jsswd888/algorithm_datastructure/README.md

 **NOTE:** when do some number conversions (if need to use similar thing like: `Integer.parseInt(str, base)` or `Long.parseLong()`, directly try to solve out that problem using python int(str, base) to solve possible `NumberFormatException()` may occur in java.)

 ---------------- up to q415 ---------------------------
+Mathematics: q231: power of two.
+NOTE that this problem uses thinking of bit manipulation, which is different from how we solve the q342 power of four (the solution for that question can't be used for this one).

 > ## Data structure: